GryBsh/NabuNetSim/README.md

 ## Known Issues

+- > HCCA-ACP support is experimental at best.
 - > The purpose of the `Magical Mystery Message` is still unknown.
 It's sent by the NABU PC with one value when it's first connecting: `0x8F|0x05`, then when the program is first started another: `0x0F|0x05`.
 It seems to be signaling something, but what?